fpdf-easytable/fpdf-easytable/README.md

 **width** [T]

 The width property sets the width of a table.
-This property can be defined in millimetres or in percentage of the width of the document.
+This property can be defined in [user units](#user-units) or in percentage of the width of the document.

 Syntax:

-    width:mm|%;
+    width:user-units|%;

 Examples:

-    width:145;
-    width:70%;
+    width:145;// 145mm if the user units is mm width:70%;

 Default: the width of the document minus the right and left margin.